ibm-cloud-docs/containers/cs_tech.md

     <td>`kube-controller-manager`</td>
     <td>The Kubernetes controller manager is a daemon that watches the state of cluster resources, such as replica sets.
 When the state of a resource changes, for example if a pod in a replica set goes down, the controller manager initiates correcting actions to achieve the required state.</td>
     </tr>
-    </tbody></table></dd>
-  <dt>Worker node</dt>
+    </tbody></table>

+### Worker node components
+{: #worker-components}

-    <dd>Each worker node is a physical machine (bare metal) or a virtual machine that runs on physical hardware in the cloud environment.
+Each worker node is a physical machine (bare metal) or a virtual machine that runs on physical hardware in the cloud environment.
 When you provision a worker node, you determine the resources that are available to the containers that are hosted on that worker node.
 Out of the box, your worker nodes are set up with an {{site.data.keyword.IBM_notm}}-managed Docker Engine, separate compute resources, networking, and a volume service.
+The built-in security features provide isolation, resource management capabilities, and worker node security compliance.
+{: shortdesc}

-The built-in security features provide isolation, resource management capabilities, and worker node security compliance.</br></br><p class="note">Modifying default worker node components such as `kubelet` is not supported and might cause unexpected results.</p>The following table describes the components of a worker node.
+Modifying default worker node components such as `kubelet` is not supported and might cause unexpected results.
+{: note}

+The following table describes the components of a worker node.
     <table>
     <caption>Components of worker nodes</caption>
     <thead>